nickarrow/the-foundry/README.md

 The Foundry follows the community rules from the [Ironsworn Discord](https://discord.gg/8bRuZwK) and embraces the **"Yes, and..."** philosophy of collaborative storytelling.

-For community guidelines and the collaborative philosophy, see [[Welcome to The Foundry]].
+For community guidelines and the collaborative philosophy, see [[1.
+Welcome to The Foundry]].

 ## Documentation

-- [[Welcome to The Foundry]] — Community guidelines and collaborative philosophy
+- [[1.
+Welcome to The Foundry]] — Community guidelines and collaborative philosophy
 - [[Getting Started]] — Detailed setup walkthrough
 - [[Tips and Best Practices]] — Helpful advice for playing